Bengal (character): Fictional character biography

 Duc No Tranh was a boy growing up in a Vietnamese village at the time of the Vietnam War.
 During the war, American soldiers, including William Talltrees, Willie Lincoln, and the future Reverend Michael Janes, massacre his village and parents.
-The boy tries to climb aboard the Americans' helicopter, but is kicked off by Private Janes, despite the pleas of the other soldiers on board.
+The boy tries to climb aboard the Americans' helicopter, but is kicked off by Janes despite the pleas of the other soldiers on board.
 Years later, the boy becomes the costumed Bengal and travels to America for revenge on the soldiers involved in the destruction of his village.
 Willie Lincoln seeks the protection of Daredevil, who defeats Bengal.

 Bengal later attacks Janes and battles Silhouette and the New Warriors.
 After Punisher stops him, Bengal befriends the New Warriors and makes peace with Janes.

-Despite this, Bengal still feels the need to avenge atrocities stemming from the Vietnam War.
+Bengal still feels the need to avenge atrocities stemming from the Vietnam War.
 He comes to believe that Gai No Don, an acquaintance of Night Thrasher, is Li Pan, a Vietnamese general responsible for thousands of innocent deaths.
 Bengal battles security officers until he reaches Gai.
 He is confronted by Night Thrasher and Silhouette, whom Gai has hired.
 He is told Gai is not Li Pan.
 Bengal leaps out a window and escapes.
 Bengal later attacks the Poison Memories gang, a long time New Warriors enemy.
 He believes they have information on Li Pan.
 Again, Night Thrasher fights him.
 He is temporarily subdued and urged to move on.

-Following the "Civil War" storyline, Bengal later appears as a member of the 50 States Initiative, training at Camp Hammond.

-During the "World War Hulk" event, the Hulk returns from deep space and battles many of Earth's heroes.
-Some of the Camp Hammond recruits are captured and kept imprisoned in Madison Square Garden before Bengal and other others free them.
+Following the "Civil War" storyline, Bengal appears as a member of the 50 States Initiative, training at Camp Hammond.
+Bengal is the leader of the Initiative's black-ops team created by Henry Peter Gyrich.
+Soon after, the Hulk returns from deep space with an army and battles many of Earth's heroes.
+Some of the Camp Hammond recruits are captured and kept imprisoned in Madison Square Garden.
+Bengal, Constrictor, Mutant Zero, and other operatives free the Hammond prisoners.

-During the "Secret Invasion" storyline, Bengal discovers that the Skrulls have taken over Camp Hammond.
-He and the Shadow Initiative attempt to assassinate the Skrull queen Veranke, but fail and are captured before being rescued.
+During the Secret Invasion storyline, Bengal discovers that Skrull forces have taken over Camp Hammond.
+At first, he makes sure that children and staff at the Camp Hammond daycare are placed safely in a bomb shelter.
+He then summons the rest of the Shadow Initiative to deal with them.
+They find and recruit Ant-Man and decide to assassinate Queen Veranke, but the attempt fails and they are taken captive.
+They are freed after the invasion force is destroyed.

-During the "Siege" storyline, Penance evades the guards and convinces Batwing, Bengal, and Butterball to help the Avengers Resistance.
+During the "Siege" storyline, Penance convinces Batwing, Bengal, and Butterball to help the Avengers Resistance.
 After Norman Osborn is defeated, Bengal moves to Brooklyn and opens a martial arts gym.

 Bengal is later revealed to have a son named Tigriss, who participates in the Challenge of the Jade Dragon tournament and battles Spider-Boy.